A manufactured home park tenancy agreement needs to be in writing to be valid.

 Under a licence to occupy a person is given permission to use a site, but it can be taken away at any time.
 In other words, a landlord can evict the licensee at any time without notice.

 However, just because your landlord calls your agreement a licence to occupy doesn’t mean it is one.
 Sometimes a licence to occupy is a tenancy agreement in disguise.
+An arbitrator will look at all the surrounding circumstances to decide.

 Generally, there is a presumption that a tenancy agreement has been created if: